Safeguarding your pet’s future

 To use this service, all you have to do is complete and return a registration form, which can be requested from Admin Officer, The Venton Centre, Quoit, St Columb TR9 6JS, or email: email@example.com.

-Whilst we recommend you seek your own advice from an independent solicitor, here is the suggested wording for your Will which passes care of your pets after your death to RSPCA Cornwall Branch:
+Whilst we recommend you seek your own advice from a solicitor, here is the suggested wording for your Will which passes care of your pets after your death to RSPCA Cornwall Branch:

 “In the event that any pet animal of mine survives me and I have made no other provisions for its care I direct my Trustees to notify Royal Society for the Prevention of Cruelty to Animals Cornwall Branch at The William & Patricia Venton Animal Centre, Quoit, St Columb, TR9 6JS (Registered Charity No: 1024808) as soon as practicable after my death and to request RSPCA Cornwall Branch both to relieve them of responsibility for the animal and to endeavour to place it in a suitable home as soon as practicable, RSPCA Cornwall Branch having absolute discretion to deal with the welfare of the animal as it considers fit and I direct also that (RSPCA Cornwall Branch having accepted such a request) the animal shall not form part of my residuary estate.”